humphriest/whereistim/README.md

 - I can then use the useSelector hook to fetch the data needed for that component
 - This will also remove any boilerplate code needed for adding in redux
 - I can use this for changing the theme too
+- Add a section where they can see stats compared to where they are, kms away, time difference

 ## Theme